How do take my car to an Interlock Service Center if My License is

 Attached to the helix cable, placed inside the dashboard, is the interlock device control box.
 It is what obtains and records the information and cannot be seen within the motor vehicle.

-An MVC approved interlock installation certificate will be given once the proper training has been completed and the interlock device has been installed.
+For people with a suspended license, an MVC approved interlock installation certificate will be given once the proper training has been completed and the interlock device has been installed.
 The MVC will restore the client’s driving privileges once they have received and reviewed the installation certificate and the installation work order.
 The interlock restriction will remain in place, but the client will be able to legally drive.
 The client’s license will look slightly different than before, now stating that there is a restriction on the license.
 The words “INTERLOCK DEVICE” will now appear under the restriction section next to a date.
 That date provided is when the interlock device can be removed from the vehicle and the client can drive without one.
-If found to be driving a vehicle without an interlock device before the date on the license, the client is breaking the law and can be subjected to various penalties and fines.
+If someone has a suspended license and is found to be driving a vehicle without an interlock device before the date on the license, the client is breaking the law and can be subjected to various penalties and fines.

 How the Interlock Device Works

 - Upon entering the vehicle, turn it to the ‘ignition on’ position.
 This is before the motor starts, when the dashboard lights turn on but the vehicle is not yet ready to move.
 This starts the interlock device.
 If the vehicle is turned on before this point, nothing would happen.
 The vehicle’s ignition needs to start beforehand.